 Should you re-sand your Brick Paver Joints?
 YES

 Brick pavers absolutely, 100% need to be re-sanded prior to sealing.
 The sand in the brick paver joints serves MANY integral purposes.
-Keeps joints stable, paver’s level, and insects out, plant life from growing between the joints and helps prevent mold.
+Helps Keep joints stable, paver’s level, and insects out, plant life from growing between the joints and helps prevent mold.
 Please read and educate yourself in this small write-up before you let another brick paver sealing contractor talk you out of re-sanding or over-sanding your brick pavers… During *initial installation Proper Joints between pavers should be between [1/16 in. and 3/16 in.
 (2 and 5 mm)] wide

 Joint stabilization – If you don’t have sand in the joints, rain water or pool water will run between the brick paver joints, and wash out the base aggregate sand material your brick pavers float on, (usually a 1” – 2” sand base) making your brick pavers loose, wobbly, uneven, sunken in or even raised up in some areas.
 Commonly called “sub surface erosion” or “Degradation”also commonly found with improper installation, dripping water and/or-drainage areas.